 Simioni began his career at Nestlé in 1989 and had been head of internal audit function for the Nestlé Group and sales director for Nestlé in the Philippines, before taking on the market leadership role for the first time.

-Isabel De Paoli was named as head of group communications at Merck, the German chemical, pharmaceutical and life sciences company, in 2015, and elevated to the newly-created role of chief strategy officer a year later, taking responsibility for the integration of strategies, innovation and digitalisation across Merck.
+Isabel De Paoli was named as head of group communications at Merck, the German chemical, pharmaceutical and life sciences company, in 2015, and elevated to the newly-created role of chief strategy officer a year later, taking responsibility for the integration of strategy, innovation and digitalisation across Merck.

-After building Merck’s corporate science and tech ventures fund and launching business ventures investing in new technologies, last year, De Paoli parted ways with Merck to return to her private equity roots, joining the global healthcare team of EQT as partner.
+After building Merck’s corporate science and tech ventures fund and launching business ventures investing in new technologies, in 2021 De Paoli parted ways with Merck to return to her private equity roots, joining the global healthcare team of EQT as a partner.
 At the time of her appointment, she said: “Teaming up with EQT will give me an even broader platform and perspective, especially given the focus on creating positive impact with each investment across the board.
 Investing in and developing the healthcare industry, in all shapes and forms, is a great opportunity to make life better for so many.”